jxnblk/refunk/README.md

 ### Provider

-The Provider shoule be the root stateful component in your application.
+The Provider should be the root stateful component in your application.
 Use the `createProvider` higher order component to create one.

 ```jsx